lucianpls/QB3/performance/performance.md

 90MB of PNG images.
 The difference between the QB3 modes is small, with the FAST and BASE mode being almost identical.
 The BEST + band mix brings a significant improvement, especially for the images where the FAST QB3 mode is larger than the PNG.
-Adding ZSTD increases the savings by an extra 4 MB, which is very significant.
+Adding ZSTD increases the savings by an extra 3 MB, which is very significant.
-In best mode, the total savings vs PNG are 7.42%, which is already very good for a lossless compression, and increasing to 11.56% with zstd post processing.
-This size of saving can be extremely significant for long term storage.
+In best mode, the total savings vs PNG are 7.42%, which is very good for a lossless compression, increasing to 11.59% with zstd post processing.
+The size of savings can be extremely significant for long term storage.

 #### Aggregate savings vs PNG by QB3 compression mode